Common and treatable

-If your doctor suspects breast cancer, you will likely have a biopsy done.
-A pathologist will test your cells to see if they are cancerous.
-If they find cancer, they’ll also test the cells for various characteristics including what receptors are present on the surface of the cancer cells.
+If your doctor suspects breast cancer, you will likely have a biopsy.
+A doctor will test your cells to see if they are cancerous.
+If there is cancer, your doctor will also test the cells for characteristics that include what receptors, if any, are present on the surface of the cancer cells.
 The outcome of this testing is important when making treatment decisions.
-What treatment options are available is highly dependent upon the results of these tests.
+What treatment options are available is highly dependent on the test results.

-If you have ER+ breast cancer, your cancer cells grow in the presence of the hormone estrogen.
-Estrogen is a naturally occurring substance in the body.
-By blocking estrogen, doctors can improve the likelihood of controlling ER+ breast cancers.
-ER+ breast cancers have the most favorable prognosis of all subtypes, according to a study in Surgery, Gynecology & Obstetrics.
-ER+ cancer type typically responds to hormone therapy.
-Even with a relapse, this type is easier to manage than ER- tumors.
-Further, some of the observed declines in women’s breast cancer mortality rates can be attributed to the effectiveness of hormone therapy drugs prescribed for ER+ women.
+ER-positive breast cancers have the most favorable outlook of all subtypes, according to a study in Surgery, Gynecology & Obstetrics.
+ER-positive cancer typically responds to hormone therapy.
+Even with a relapse, this type has more treatment options than ER-negative tumors.
+Some declines in women’s breast cancer mortality rates can be attributed to the effectiveness of hormone therapy drugs prescribed for women with ER-positive breast cancer.

-Your prognosis depends on the stage at which your cancer was discovered.
+Your outlook depends on the stage of your cancer when it’s discovered.
 Cancer is staged numerically.
-Each number reflects a number of different characteristics of your breast cancer.
-These include the size of the tumor, the differentiation of the cells, and whether cancer has moved into lymph nodes or surrounding tissues.
-Importantly, the cancer subtype doesn’t play a role in staging, only in treatment decisions.
+Each number reflects different characteristics of your breast cancer.
+These include the size of the tumor and whether cancer has moved into lymph nodes or distant organs.
+But the cancer subtype doesn’t play a role in staging, only in treatment decisions.

-Overall survival statistics of women with the major subtypes of breast cancer — such as ER+, HER2+, and triple negative — are combined together.
-However, with treatment, the vast majority of women with very early stage breast cancers can expect to live a normal lifespan.
+Survival statistics of women with the major subtypes of breast cancer — such as ER-positive, HER2-positive, and triple-negative — are grouped together.
+With treatment, most women with very early stage breast cancers of any subtype can expect a normal life span.

 Survival rates are based on how many people are still alive years after they were first diagnosed.
-Five-year survival rates are commonly reported, as are ten-year survival rates.
+Five-year and 10-year survival are commonly reported.

-According to the American Cancer Society, five-year survival rates are:
+According to the American Cancer Society, 5-year survival rates are:

 - stage 0: 100 percent